-- 1. Remove the nozzle line and fitting from the nozzle port of the fuel unit and connect a 1/8" pressure gauge to the nozzle port (a gauge of 20 Bar or greater be used).
+1. Remove the nozzle line and fitting from the nozzle port of the fuel unit and connect a 1/8" pressure gauge to the nozzle port (a gauge of 300 PSIG or greater be used).
 It may be more convenient to use a gauge fitted out with an extension nipple or with a line and flare nut to connect directly to the fitting installed into the nozzle port.
-If any type of extension is used between the nozzle port and the gauge, it should be kept as short as possible to minimize the amount of trapped air. - 2.
-Start the burner motor, energize the solenoid valve and vent all air from the fuel unit and connected suction line system. - 3.
-Shut off the burner motor.
+If any type of extension is used between the nozzle port and the gauge, it should be kept as short as possible to minimize the amount of trapped air.

+2. Start the burner motor and vent all air from the fuel unit and connected suction line system.

+3. Record the nozzle pressure reading on the gauge.

+4. Shut off the burner motor.
 Initially the pressure will drop and then stabilize within a second or two.
-The pressure reading on the gauge should stabilize at 6 Bar or greater and hold for at least two minutes.
+The pressure reading on the gauge should stabilize at 80% or greater of the adjusted pressure (the pressure recorded above) and hold for at least two minutes